genestack/user-docs/docs-rework/odm-api/contribute/transformations/single-cell/transformation-process-reference.md

 Per-section validation covers: presence of required keys, data type correctness, key-value correctness for `metadata_keys` entries. `biosample_metadata` validation ensures that `library` and `preparation` are not both configured for simultaneous update. `cell_expression` validation resolves `number_format` to a dtype stored for downstream use.
 Unrecognised keys are logged as warnings and ignored.

+The matrices named in `cell_expression` are checked against the file before any matrix data is read: that each named matrix exists, that its cell and feature counts agree with the extracted metadata, that its feature source is configured, that its number format suits the values it holds, and that the projected output fits the available disk space.
+This validation also runs during a dry run.

 ### 1.2 Attachment and study metadata retrieval

 The pipeline retrieves the accession and metadata of the input HDF5 attachment from ODM to determine the name to assign to the processed data objects and the study accession to which the resulting Cell Group and Expression Group will be associated.